Parametric inference for the discretely observed multivariate Hawkes process using particle Markov Chain Monte Carlo: Introduction

+Since the PMMH estimates are unbiased and target the MLE, we see empirical consistency and strong performance in terms of mean-squared error relative to the available alternatives in the literature.
+Credible intervals are easily obtained by extracting the relevant quantiles of the MCMC sample.
+Importantly, the PMMH estimator is flexible to handle count data with unequally sized censoring intervals and Hawkes processes with non-stationary background rate functions, with little additional work.
+Due to the efficiency gains of our suggested proposal and the ease of parallelising SMC estimation, our method is competitive with high-quality alternatives in terms of speed.

 The article is organised as follows.
 In Section \ref{sec:dat_mod_est}, we introduce the MHP model, formally set up the estimation problem, and present the estimation method.
-Simulation studies are performed in Section \ref{sec:sim_stdy}.
-The uniform proposal distribution is numerically compared to the Poisson proposals , and the performance of the PMMH algorithm is assessed using simulated data with varied levels of aggregation.
-The resulting estimates are compared to the MCEM estimators of \cite{shlomovichMultivariate2022}.
-In Section \ref{sec:appld_stdy}, the proposed method is used to estimate a bivariate Hawkes process model of terrorist activity in Afghanistan and Pakistan.
+Simulation studies are performed in Section \ref{sec:sim_stdy} to compare the efficiency of the uniform proposal scheme against the Poisson proposals, and to assess the performance of the PMMH estimates across varying levels of aggregation.
+A comparison of the PMMH estimates to the MCEM \citep{shlomovichMultivariate2022}, coarse-grained Hawkes process \citep{koyamaCoarseGrainedHawkesProcesses2025}, and Bayesian MCMC \citep{zhouBayesianInferenceAggregated2025} estimation procedures will also be presented.
+In Section \ref{sec:appld_stdy}, the proposed method is used to estimate a bivariate Hawkes process model of terrorist activity in Afghanistan and Pakistan over the period of 2018--2021.
 The article concludes with a short discussion in Section \ref{sec:conc}.
-Detailed derivations and additional figures can be found in the appendices.
+Detailed derivations and additional figures are provided in the appendices.